 Working in a heatwave – what employers need to know

-The temperature has been rising across most of the UK and the 2018 heatwave looks set to continue.
-Whilst the weather is glorious for those on annual leave who might be able to bask in the sunshine, employees working in offices may not take the same view.
+With the announcement of the hosepipe ban and temperatures continuing to rise across most of the UK, the 2018 heatwave looks set to last.
+Whilst the weather is glorious for those on annual leave who can enjoy the sunshine, employees working in offices may not take the same view.

 We look at some of the common questions which arise in hot weather and give some tips so that employers are not left taking the heat in the workplace this summer.